alphagov/govuk-network-data/README.md

 ```

-This should populate with nodes or page urls in our case.
+This should populate the graph database with nodes (which are page urls in our case).
 We then index our nodes to speed things up
 when creating relationships.

 ```bash